bjthe4/bjthe4/README.md

-### Hello there 👋, I'm Benedict Iroha an aspiring Software engineer.
+### Hello there 👋, I'm Benedict Iroha — a Sales Engineer with a builder’s mindset.

-I graduated from Texas State University with a bachelor's degree in Industrial Engineering.
-My educational background provided me with a strong foundation in problem-solving and analytical thinking, which has been invaluable in my career journey.
+🎓 I graduated from Texas State University with a B.S. in Industrial Engineering, where I built the problem-solving mindset I now bring into every technical project and client conversation.

-Currently, I am enrolled in the TripleTen bootcamp, where I am pursuing my passion for software engineering.
-Since starting in January 2022, I have developed a comprehensive skill set, including proficiency in React, JavaScript, advanced HTML, CSS, Figma, and VS Code.
-These tools have allowed me to create dynamic and visually appealing web applications.
+I’m currently enrolled in the TripleTen bootcamp, where I’m building a strong foundation in frontend development and fullstack engineering.
+My training has covered React, JavaScript, advanced HTML/CSS, Figma, and VS Code — tools I’ve used to create dynamic and user-friendly web applications.

-Prior to this, I participated in another bootcamp, where I gained hands-on experience with essential technologies such as Git, Docker, Ansible, AWS, Jenkins, and Terraform.
-This experience equipped me with the knowledge of modern development and deployment practices, crucial for building scalable and efficient software solutions.
+I also gained hands-on experience in a prior engineering bootcamp, working with tools like Git, Docker, Ansible, AWS, Jenkins, and Terraform.
+This equipped me with the knowledge of modern deployment practices essential for scalable, efficient software solutions.

-- 🔭 I’m currently working on fullstack application with RESTFUL APIs, Express, MongoDB and React. (https://github.com/bjthe4/se_project_react)
-- 🌱 I recently learned the Backend concepts of React with tools such as,  RESTFUL APIs, Postman, Express, NodeJs, and MongoDB.
-- 👯 I’m looking to collaborate on a future Web design that has to do with React, python JavaScript, HTML, and CSS.
-- 🤔 I’m looking foward to becoming a better and much improved Software engineer.
-- ⚡ Fun fact I love to connect with people and I also love working out.
+### 🛠 What I’m working on now:
+- Building a frontend app using React
+- Studying cloud tools and enablement workflows for Sales Engineering
+- Practicing technical storytelling through mock demos and product explainers – Exploring how technical demos and user education influence product adoption

+### 🌱 I’m passionate about:
+- **Bridging** the gap between tech and people
+- **Using empathy** + engineering to solve real-world problems
+- **Building** tools that actually help users

+### ✅ What I Have Done

+- Built a fullstack app using **React**, **Express**, **Node.js**, and **MongoDB**
+- Developed a frontend web app with **React**, **JavaScript**, **HTML/CSS**, and responsive UI design principles
+- Practiced advanced **object-oriented programming** and built modular, maintainable code
+- Integrated third-party APIs to add dynamic functionality and enhance user experience
+- Used **Postman** for API testing and **Git** for version control across collaborative projects
+- Created interactive interfaces focused on **user experience** and **accessibility**
+- Presented technical work through **project walkthroughs**, documentation, and demos

 # Project links that I have done and currently working on:
 - https://bjthe4.github.io/se_project_about-me/